Content on this page was generated by AI and has not been manually reviewed.

 How do certificates for App VPN work in Intune?

 Certificates are typically used for client authentication.
 You’ll install the certificate on devices via Intune and bind it to the VPN profile so the client can authenticate with the VPN server.
-K electric offices: the ultimate guide to securing remote access and data with VPNs for Karachi’s electric utility

 Does App VPN affect battery life?